robatwilliams/hills-api/docs/backlog.md

 - Consider best practice for [nullability](https://graphql.org/learn/best-practices/#nullability)
 - Fully configure rules for ESLint Jest plugin
+- Node.js 12 (LTS) is available on AWS Lambda as of November 2019.
+Switch to run on it, then convert to ES6 imports/exports (update lint rules), use promisified `fs` module, anything else new.

 ### Further future

-- Node.js 12 ([will have LTS](https://nodejs.org/en/about/releases/)), when it becomes available on AWS Lambda.
-Then convert to ES6 imports/exports (update lint rules), use promisified `fs` module, anything else new.
 - Do without Express (?); it's only used to allow `express-graphql` to be used.
 Needs [express-graphql/559](https://github.com/graphql/express-graphql/issues/559), or manual implementation of [basic requirements for GraphQL over HTTP](https://graphql.org/learn/serving-over-http/).